HL7/davinci-ecdx/input/pagecontent/specification.md

   - there is no way to describe the data in a structure format it is described in free text.
 - A Direct Query is otherwise not feasible

 In most of these situation, there is human involvement needed to find the data, aggregate the data, filter the data and/or approve its release.
-The details for these transaction are described in the *CommunicationRequest plus Task* section and the *Requesting Exchange using Task* sections of the Da Vinci HRex Implementation Guide.
+The details for these transaction are described in the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.

 **For CDex Task based transactions the [CDex Task Data Request Profile] SHALL be used by the Payer**